BlacKkNigHT47/Distance-Sensor/README.md

-# Distance-Sensor
+# Intrusion Detector
 An Arduino Based Distance sensor

 ![The AeroGrower](images/sensor.jpg)

 ## A Security Device
-The Distance sensor is a low cost, effective security system which can alert of intruders instantly.
+The Intrusion Detector is a low cost, effective security system which can alert of intruders instantly.
 It uses an Ultrasonic Sensor which sends out a signal and times its return back.
 Using this it is posibble to accurately determine the distance between objects.
 When an object comes within a predefined distance of the sensor, it triggers the Buzzer/Led.